bnaitali/coromar/README.md

 # coromar
-app that get data about corona cases in Morocco it uses amazon dynamodb database. this app is an example how to use your dynamodb databse and handle data from your tables into last user.
+app that get data from amazon dynamodb database. this app is an example how to use your dynamodb database and handle data from your tables into last user. it also give a sample on using fragments and switching between them.